 Amarillo Foreclosure Report

 *CB First Equity, Realtors has reported on the Amarillo Area housing market since 1977.
 Those reports have been based on reported sales/listings provided by the Amarillo Association of Realtors’ Multiple Listing Service (MLS).
 The MLS has grown, territorially, over the years and technological advances have made it easier for data to be processed from virtually every corner of the Texas panhandle.
 We have always focused on the immediate Amarillo area, including Canyon, Claude, Bushland, and Panhandle.
 However, as the MLS has grown, it has become more difficult to filter out data from outside the immediate Amarillo, resulting in minor distortions in our reports.

-Therefore, beginning with this report, the data considered is specific to the five counties that comprise the Amarillo Metropolitan Statistical Area (Armstrong, Carson, Oldham, Potter, and Randall counties).
-This change mirrors recent reporting changes at the Real Estate Center at Texas A&M University.
+Data now considered is specific to five counties that comprise the *Amarillo Metropolitan Statistical Area (MSA).
+Armstrong, Carson, Oldham, Potter, and Randall counties.
+This mirrors current reporting at the Real Estate Center at Texas A&M University.